Get $250 off sign up using code:

 This, combined with the higher thermic effect of food has resulted in a small but significant increase in loss of fat and a higher percentage of lean mass across randomized controlled trials.1 So, if you’re trying to lose fat and build muscle, a higher proportion of calories from protein will undoubtedly help, but it won’t do the work for you.
 Eating a high proportion of protein should also be accompanied by resistance training and, potentially, an energy deficit, depending on personal goals.

 What does this mean for someone trying to lose weight or body fat percentage?
-We like to focus on starting with a caloric budget, setting a protein goal commensurate with lean mass gain objectives (likely 2-3g of protein/kg of body weight), and prioritize getting enough protein to hit that goal.
-The rest of the calories can be allocated to fat and carbohydrates based on personal preferences and needs.
-Check out our post on making a lean steak or our post on how we get more protein in our diets for ideas on how to load up on protein calories.
-However, if you’re trying to build muscle, adding protein, even with additional calories, has shown to result in gains in lean mass, as opposed to fat2.
+More protein is a good thing, but make sure it’s just protein.
+A common mistake people are making with this new focus on protein for weight loss is adding extra fat or carbs with their protein.
+Check out our post on making a lean steak or our post on how we get more protein in our diets for ideas on how to load up on (just) protein calories.
+There is very compelling research that shows that adding protein, even with additional calories, has shown to result in gains in only lean mass, as opposed to fat2.

 Your Muscle-Building Engine